-Iceland waterfalls are insanely beautiful, and that’s why this country has become famous for having some of the best falls in the world.
+Iceland waterfalls are incredibly beautiful, and that’s why this country has become famous for having some of the best falls in the world.

 The terrain is a perfect combination of rugged mountains and melting glaciers in the summer, so there are over 10,000 waterfalls here!

-I visited the country for a full month in 2016, and this is a list of some of the best waterfalls in Iceland, complete with an Iceland waterfalls map!
+I visited the country for a full month, and this is my list of some of the best waterfalls in Iceland, complete with an Iceland waterfalls map!

 About This Guide

-This list is ordered chronologically, assuming you drive the Ring Road in a counter clockwise direction, starting with the southern waterfalls first and then going in a full circle around the entire island, including a stop in the more remote Westfjords and Snaefellsnes Peninsula, until you end up back in western Iceland near Reykjavik.
+This list is ordered chronologically, assuming you rent a car and drive the Ring Road in a counter clockwise direction, starting with the southern waterfalls first and then going in a full circle around the entire island, including a stop in the more remote Westfjords and Snaefellsnes Peninsula, until you end up back in western Iceland near Reykjavik.

 This is what I did on my trip to Iceland, and the driving was a bit exhausting, but the sights along the way were totally worth it!
 All of the waterfalls on this list are reachable with a normal 2WD car and/or a bit of hiking.